tvanlaerhoven/epex-client/README.md

 }
 ```

+Prices for the next day can be accessed as well, but they are typically published **in the early afternoon** on the day
+before delivery.

 ## Rendering market data in a browser

 The Epex website does not allow browser requests from any other location than its own host